-which is the right-hand side of a margin adaptive oracle inequality like \eqref{eq.oracle.margin} (at least when the penalty is itself of the right order).
-A similar result holds for a more general $\varphi_m$; see the proof of Theorem~\ref{th.nested}.
+which is the right-hand side of a margin-adaptive oracle inequality like (\ref{eq.oracle.margin}) (at least when the penalty is itself of the right order).
+A similar result holds for a more general $\varphi_m$; see the proof of Theorem \ref{th.nested}.

-Once we have a penalty satisfying \eqref{eq.pen.minor.gal} (for instance, a local Rademacher penalty), the main difficulty for proving a strong margin adaptivity result then lies in $V_n$.
-It arises from the difference between the ideal penalty and the right-hand side of the lower bound~\eqref{eq.pen.minor.gal}, that is $(P-P_n)(f_m)$.
+Once we have a penalty satisfying (\ref{eq.pen.minor.gal}) (for instance, a local Rademacher penalty), the main difficulty for proving a strong margin adaptivity result then lies in $V_n$.
+It arises from the difference between the ideal penalty and the right-hand side of the lower bound (\ref{eq.pen.minor.gal}), that is $(P-P_n)(f_m)$.
 This random quantity is centered, and (up to a quantity independent of $m$) has deviations of order $v(m)$, Bernstein's inequality being unimprovable.
-Then, if $v(m)$ happens to be much larger than $P(f_m - \fs) + \pen(m)$, $m$ is selected with a positive probability, whatever the value of $P(\fh_m - \fs)\,$.
-In that case, the expectation of $\fh_{\mh}$ is worse than the oracle by at least $v(m)$ (for any of these ``bad'' models).
-Hence, $V_n$ certainly is unavoidable in \eqref{eq.gal.oracle}.
+Then, if $v(m)$ happens to be much larger than $P(f_m - f^{\star}) + \operatorname{pen}(m)$, $m$ is selected with a positive probability, whatever the value of $P(\widehat{f}_m - f^{\star}) $.
+In that case, the expectation of $\widehat{f}_{\widehat{m}}$ is worse than the oracle by at least $v(m)$ (for any of these ``bad'' models).
+Hence, $V_n$ certainly is unavoidable in (\ref{eq.gal.oracle}).

-As shown by Theorem~\ref{th.non-nested.new}, $V_n$ can be much larger than the expectation of a strong margin adaptive estimator.
-Nevertheless, $V_n$ is not always the main term in the right-hand side of \eqref{eq.gal.oracle}.
-Let us now describe a set of favorable situations, in which it is possible to prove that $V_n$ is small enough.
+As shown by Theorem \ref{th.non-nested.new}, $V_n$ can be much larger than the expectation of a strong margin-adaptive estimator.
+Nevertheless, $V_n$ is not always the main term on the right-hand side of (\ref{eq.gal.oracle}).
+Let us now describe a set of favorable situations in which it is possible to prove that $V_n$ is small enough: